• Skip to primary navigation

 What is a Sublimation Printer?

-A Sublimation Printer is a machine that uses heat to merge the ink and fabric together, so it combines the materials to make one.
+A Sublimation Printer is a machine that uses heat to merge the and fabric together, so it combines the materials to make one.
 Thus allowing the ink to become part of the fabric instead of adding another layer on top, EX.
 Vinyl or Heat Transfer Paper.

 To be a sublimation printer, it needs to use digital printing to put sublimation ink onto sublimation paper, which is usually called sublimation printing.